 Gardener, writer and photographer

-Originally from South London, I now live in and garden for clients in North London.
+Originally from South London, I now live in North London and garden for clients across the city.

 I’ll be forever yearning after a walled kitchen garden (preferably with a Jacobean manor house attached), but I’m also rather partial to a blousy cottage garden and a tasty bit of sharp topiary.
 The likes of the heavenly Great Dixter or the swaying Jardin Plume, with their lush perennial planting, never fail to move me and I’m also a big fan of Lucy Mackenzie’s wonderfully idiosyncratic Lip na Cloiche garden up on Mull.